 Genius Group is made up of nine companies (taking into account the Acquisitions) that have varying financial performance.
-For this reason, you should read the summary combined pro forma financial data in conjunction with our audited consolidated financial statements and related notes beginning on page F-1 of the Company's Prospectus, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in the Company's Prospectus.
+For this reason, you should read the summary combined pro forma financial data in conjunction with our audited consolidated financial statements and related notes beginning on page F-1 of this Annual Report, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this Annual Report.
 Our historical results do not necessarily indicate our expected results for any future periods.